 She can’t do that when people are recording her joy and pushing more gifts on her like an assembly line.

-I want the joy to come from the time together not a million beautifully wrapped packages under a glittering tree.
+I want the joy to come from the time together not a million beautifully wrapped toy gifts for kids under a glittering tree.

-I am hoping loved ones read this post and get the real messages from it:
+So I am hoping loved ones read this post and get the real messages from it: